GitauHarrison/notes/search/install_elasticsearch_localhost.md

 $ cd bin

 # You will see a list of available files that you can run against.
-# See the elasticsearch documenation for more information.
+# See the elasticsearch documentation for more information.
 ```

 ### Create Users And Their Passwords And Assign Roles